-Any student found involved in malpractice in completing an assessment task may be awarded a mark of ZERO for that task.
-They will be recorded on the NESA Register of Malpractice for Year 11 assessment tasks.
+Any student found to be involved in malpractice in completing an assessment task may be awarded a mark of ZERO for that task.
+They may be recorded on the NESA Register of Malpractice for Year 11 assessment tasks.
 Malpractice includes, but is not limited to: